0n0w1c/electric-grid/readme.md

 Transformators separate the high voltage main bus from low voltage distribution, think splitters.
 Medium, big and huge poles transmit power, function similar to that of belts.
 And small poles and substations function as the inserters.

+*Limitations:*
+Underground substations do place properly while dragging, use substations and fast-replace.
+*Quality adds a supply area to poles intended to have zero supply area (medium, big and huge).*
+Hopefully future API development and/or my knowledge will allow for a better solution.
+The [No Quality](https://mods.factorio.com/mod/no-quality) mod removes the effects of Quality and is recommended.